tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Reinforce to students that this is exactly what they did today in class.
 With the skills they've learned today, they'll be able to keep up with emerging technologies.

-Communicate to students that the applications they've completed today should be discussed during any interviews and added to their resumes.
+Communicate to students that the applications they've completed today should be discussed during interviews and added to their resumes.

 * They've created reusable data extraction tools, which are valuable artifacts in the FinTech industry.